zuozhenggh/learning-library/data-management-library/big-data/bds-load-balancer-ha/load-balancer-ha/load-balancer-ha.md

 ## Introduction

-In this lab, you'll create a load balancer to be used as a front end for accessing Cloudera Manager, Hue, and Oracle Data Studio on your highly-available (HA) Big Data Service cluster.
+In this lab, you'll create a load balancer to be used as a front end for accessing Cloudera Manager, Hue, and Oracle Data Studio on your highly-available (HA) Big Data Service cluster..

 When you've completed the lab, you'll be able to open the consoles for those services by using the IP address (or hostname) of the load balancer, plus the port number used by the service.
 (Each service listens on a specific port.)
 For example, if the IP address of the load balancer is `10.2.0.2`, and Cloudera Manager listens on port `7183`, you can open Cloudera Manager by entering `https://10.2.0.2:7183` in your web browser.
 Hue listens on port `8889`, so you can open Hue by entering `https://10.2.0.2:8889`.